dcousineau/checkin/README.md

 ## Quick Start

-1. Clone this repo and run `npm install`
+1. Clone this repo and run `yarn install`
-3. Run `npm start` to initialize the server
+3. Run `yarn start` to initialize the server
 4. Navigate to [http://localhost:3000/](http://localhost:3000/) in your browser

 ## Production Mode

-1. Clone this repo and run `npm install`
+1. Clone this repo and run `yarn install`
-2. Run `npm run prod`
+2. Run `yarn run prod`
 3. Open your browser to the IP address it declares it is listening at
 4. Other devices on the same network should be able to access via this IP as well